-The following guide to psychology schools in Oklahoma contains essential information on psychology programs, including profiles of several graduate and undergraduate psychology programs, in Oklahoma, which is designed to make choosing the best psychology program for your academic and career goals easier.
+The following guide to psychology schools in Oklahoma contains essential information on psychology programs, including profiles of several graduate and undergraduate psychology programs, in Oklahoma, and is designed to make choosing the best psychology program for your academic and career goals easier.
 Oklahoma’s universities and colleges feature an eclectic range of concentrations, including forensic psychology, experimental psychology, and school psychology.
 A flexible and convenient alternative to earning a traditional psychology degree is to enroll in a partially or fully online bachelor’s or master’s psychology degree program.

 Keep reading to learn more about several of the popular undergraduate and graduate psychology programs offered at a few of Oklahoma’s leading universities.

-Psychology Undergraduate Programs in Oklahoma
+Traditional Undergraduate Programs

 Oklahoma City University features a four-year undergraduate program leading to the Bachelor of Science (BS) in Psychology.
-Psychology majors may concentration in one of several areas: art therapy, behavioral management, or pre-professional preparation.
-Psychology students must complete 50 credits to fulfill degree requirements, consisting of 43 credits in psychology and seven credits in philosophy.
+Psychology majors may concentrate in one of several areas: art therapy, behavioral management, or pre-professional preparation.
+Psychology students must complete 50 major core credits to fulfill degree requirements, consisting of 43 credits in psychology and seven credits in philosophy.
 Required psychology courses encompass Introduction to Psychology, Cognitive Psychology, Social Psychology, and Research Methods and Analysis.
 Students may become involved on campus by joining the National Alliance on Mental Illness or, if academically eligible, Psi Chi, the national honor society for psychology students.

 Northwestern Oklahoma State University

-Psychology Graduate Programs in Oklahoma
+Traditional Graduate Programs

 University of Central Oklahoma

 The University of Central Oklahoma confers the Master of Arts (MA) in Psychology with concentrations in counseling, experimental psychology, general psychology, forensic psychology, and school psychology.
 Regardless of the concentration, all graduate psychology students must take such core courses as behavioral neuroscience, psychopathology, experimental design, social psychology, and cognitive psychology.
 Students will also undertake a capstone project.
 Students pursuing the general psychology concentration must complete 32 credits to fulfill degree requirements.
-Other concentrations may require the completion of more credits: school psychology majors must take 60 credits; the experimental psychology degree requires 40 credits and the counseling major consists of 60 credits.
+Other concentrations may require the completion of more credits: school psychology majors must take 60 credits; the experimental psychology degree requires 40 credits; and the counseling major consists of 60 credits.